patrickjohnstevens/docublog/PJSDocBlog/docs/Articles/2022-11-07-learning-in-public-first-post.md

 tags: [starting]
 ---

-This is built using Docusourus.
+This is built using Docusaurus 2.0.
 This site contains the public docs, portfolio, links, and published content for myself, Patrick John Stevens.

-### About Me

-**My name is Patrick John Stevens.**

 ### Statement of Purpose